7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 Even though I had the tools to overcome those fears, I always needed the tools, but I still never felt fully confident within me.

-They were hacks that got me a certain level, but I still went back at night and stressed out in my bed.
+There were hacks that got me a certain level, but I still went back at night and stressed out in my bed.
+And it wasn't until I did over 12 years of research,

-1,700 episodes on this podcast, where I learned the keys were in this book that I created from all these top experts around healing the nervous system.
+1700 episodes on this podcast, where I learned the keys were in this book that I created from all these top experts around healing the nervous system.

+Because you can have all the hacks that we've talked about here.
 You can read all the psychology books that give you the tools for performing better in life and being more confident.

 And you can do a lot of these things that will get you a certain place.

-And if you still look at yourself as a bad human being with a lot of shame, with a lot of guilt from all your mistakes or all your thoughts you've had in the past that you feel are bad and wrong, and you believe you're a bad and wrong person, you're going to live with a hole in your heart.
+But if you still don't feel emotionally and psychologically whole in your heart and in your mind, and if you still look at yourself as a bad human being with a lot of shame, with a lot of guilt from all your mistakes or all your thoughts you've had in the past that you've, you feel are bad and wrong, and you believe you're a bad and wrong person, you're going to live with a hole in your heart.

+Your nervous system is going to be out of alignment.
 And it's always going to be shaking, little shakes in your nervous system throughout the day.

-And you'll use these tools, you'll use meditation, you'll use all these other tools, visualization, manifestation techniques, all these things are great tools.
+And you'll use these tools, you'll use meditation, you'll use all these other tools, visualization, manifestation techniques.
+All these things are great tools.

-But when you're using them at a place from out of alignment versus aligned harmony, where your nervous system and your body and your whole system from the ground up is vibrating in harmony and alignment, then it's building this unshakable energy within you that has more poise and confidence.
+But when you're using them at a place from out of alignment versus aligned harmony, where your nervous system and your body and your whole system from the ground up is vibrating in harmony.

 It doesn't mean you're not going to fall off at times and make mistakes and react in life situations at times.
+I'm still not perfect.

 I'll never be perfect.

-more wholeness through a process that I call inner healing.
+But it means you hopefully have more inner peace, more wholeness through a process that I call inner healing.

 And when this whole book is around the greatness mindset is getting to a place of wholeness and healing first.
+And we give you the entire strategy and

-blueprint in here on how to create inner peace, inner healing, and a sense of wholeness within you so that when you go out into the world, you have more confidence in you, knowing you're going to make mistakes, knowing you're not going to be perfect.
+So that when you go out into the world, you have more confidence in you, knowing you're going to make mistakes, knowing you're not going to be perfect.

 It doesn't mean you're never going to doubt yourself.
+You are at times.

 But when you learn to have wholeness within you,